sjackman/white-spruce-organelles-paper/README.md

 Gurevich A, Saveliev V, Vyahhi N, Tesler G. 2013.
 QUAST: Quality assessment tool for genome assemblies.
 Bioinformatics.
 29:1072–1075.

-Hao D, Chen S, Xiao P. 2010.
-Sequence characteristics and divergent evolution of the chloroplastpsbA-trnH noncoding region in gymnosperms.
-Journal of applied genetics.
-51:259–273.

 Hildebrand M, Hallick RB, Passavant CW, Bourque DP.
 1988.
 Trans-splicing in
 chloroplasts: The rps 12 loci of nicotiana tabacum.
 Proceedings of the National